nicholasgillespie/portfolio-developer/README.md

 ## Overview

-The Portfolio Developer Index Calculator is a Vite and PostCSS-based project, hosted on GitHub Pages.
+The Portfolio Developer is a Vite and PostCSS-based project, hosted on GitHub Pages.
 It incorporates the in-development W3C design system, utilizing SCSS syntax for styling.

 [![Screenshot of the Portfolio Developer project](./docs/design/preview.jpg)](https://nicholasgillespie.github.io/portfolio-developer/)